hauck-as/findTDE/docs/index.rst

 ------------
 Installation
 ------------
-Currently, there is no automatic installation method available.
-The files may be either downloaded manually or using ``git clone``.
+Automatic installation is available with ``pip install findtde``.
+The files may also be either downloaded manually or using ``git clone``.

 -----
 Usage